wooorm/html-void-elements/readme.md

 ## API

-This package exports the following identifiers: `htmlVoidElements`.
+This package exports the identifier `htmlVoidElements`.
 There is no default export.

 ### `htmlVoidElements`